RandomStudent0/CSCI4320_GroupProject/README.md

 Added a back page and back buttons to each page except the Login page.
 ```
 ```
-v5 updates: Not Finished
+v5 updates: Finished
-enterIOT button functional, camera IOT Functional enterIOT button enters into a list of IOTs to pick from (our 4 IOTs) That page will also have a back button
+Camera button functional with the IOT
+Moved back button to top left of list iot page
 Camera IOT can record and playback videos
-Camera IOT can also switch between camera 1 and 2
+Camera IOT can also switch between camera 1 and 2 Camera IOT now has two images
 ```
 ```
 v6 updates and beyond:
+Main Goal:
-Main Goal: Each member has their own functional IOT page
+Each member has their own functional IOT page (1/4 Completed)

-Fix register system
+Sub Goals:
+Enable/disable switches does something for notifications/IOTs
-Database implementation for user/pass?
+--Database implementation for user/pass?--
+List IOTs either has a drag drop down or cards
-Enter IOT button and make it functional
-Enable/Disable switch actually does something
-Each member's IOT page
+Enter IOT button and make it functional --Enable/Disable switch actually does something-- Finish Each member's IOT page
-Fix some variable names
-Fix coding style and remove extra copies/templates for next pages/classes Each user has their own IOTs and stored array lists to list the IOTs
+Fix coding style and remove extra copies/templates for next pages/classes --Each user has their own IOTs and stored array lists to list the IOTs--
 ```

 ** How to run the .apk file**